SHOULD I CONSIDER A PHASED RETIREMENT?

 Phased retirement status might offer greater financial security

 One of the goals of retirement planning is to try to achieve financial security – meaning you have enough money to pursue your goals and last you throughout your nonworking life.
-Phasing retirement not only helps you make the transition from your post-work life, but it may also provide you an additional stream of income to continue funding your retirement plan.
+A phased period with a part-time position not only helps you make the transition into your post-work life, but it may also provide you an additional stream of income to continue funding your retirement plan.

 If you’re looking to retire early, a phased retirement plan can help extend your health and social security benefits

 It can also help you with Social Security planning.
-Each month in which you draw Social Security money before the full retirement age will reduce your overall benefits.
+Each month in which you collect money from the Social Security Administration before the full retirement age will reduce your overall benefits.
 Income from a part-time job can help cover costs you might otherwise pay for with your benefits, allowing you to avoid drawing Social Security too early.

 Some employers have begun to offer a phased retirement program

-Around 23% of employers are offering some type of formal, voluntary phased retirement programs, according to a 2021 survey.2 And that number doesn’t include the phased retirees who have asked for part-time or seasonal work, outside of a formal program.
-This trend is likely to continue because phased retirement is often beneficial for employers, maintaining steady labor while cutting down costs and avoiding the expensive process of onboarding a new employee.
+According to Mercer’s 2024 Global Talent Trends study, a massive 84% of employees anticipate continuing to work, in some cases reducing hours, phasing into retirement or simply playing it by ear.
+And globally, 36% of employers are currently offering part-time, flexible, or phased retirement options.2 This trend is likely to continue because phased retirement is often beneficial for employers, maintaining steady labor while cutting down costs and avoiding the expensive process of onboarding a new employee.

-For those who don’t offer a phased retirement program, there are still several options to lessen the difficulty of transitioning from work to retirement.
-Consider asking for part-time work or to be being hired by your firm as an independent contractor, where you can make your own work schedule.
+For those who don’t work for a company that offers a phased retirement program, there are still several options to lessen the difficulty of transitioning from work to retirement.
+Consider asking for part-time work or to be hired by your firm as an independent contractor, allowing you to make your own work schedule.

 You could also consider starting up a new business, which may provide some tax advantages, and in some cases, may also allow you to continue building your retirement savings, using a Simplified Employee Pension or solo 401k.